 The Emerson Electric Co.
 Pension Restoration Plan is a non-qualified plan that is an unfunded obligation of the Company.
 Benefits are payable from the Company's general operating funds.
 Participation in, and benefits payable from, the plan are by award, subject to the approval of the Compensation Committee.
-D. N. Farr, W. J. Galvin, W. W. Withers, E. L. Monser and C. A. Peters have been selected to participate in the Plan.
+D. N. Farr, W. J. Galvin, E. L. Monser, and C. A. Peters have been selected to participate in the Plan.
 At age 65 or later termination of employment, the Plan will provide a benefit based on the same final average earnings formula as described above for the Emerson Retirement Plan, for all years of service at Emerson, and without regard to the IRS-prescribed limitations on benefits and compensation as described in the Emerson Retirement Plan.
 The benefit payable from the Pension Restoration Plan is reduced by the benefit received from the Emerson Retirement Plan.
-Benefits payable from the Pension Restoration Plan are generally payable in the same annuity form as the benefits paid from the Emerson Retirement Plan.
 In the event a named executive officer leaves the Company before normal retirement age, the benefit payable to the executive is determined in the discretion of the Committee.
-No pension benefits were paid to any of the named executives during the 2007 fiscal year.
+No pension benefits were paid to any of the named executives during the 2008 fiscal year.

-The amounts reported in the table below equal the present value of the accumulated benefit at September 30, 2007, for the named executive officers under each plan based upon the assumptions described in footnote (2).
+The amounts reported in the table below equal the present value of the accumulated benefit at September 30, 2008, for the named executive officers under each plan based upon the assumptions described in footnote (2).